 Because of the success of the WSJwine club (a Laithwaites brand), many other wine clubs are competing with 12-bottle case clubs priced around $170 per quarter (including shipping costs).
 Some of them are offering much better quality wine for that price so we know they could, too.

-For You Join today and get 10 bottles of wine + a bonus wine and two crystal glasses for just $59.99 — choose Red, White, or Mixed wine.
+For You Join today and get 9 bottles of wine for just $39.99 — choose Red, White, or Mixed wine.
 Same as voucher.
 Click for This Deal.

-Laithwaites Wine Club membership costs $119.00 for 12 bottles of wine.
+Laithwaites Wine Club membership costs $149.99 for 12 bottles of wine.
 Shipping costs extra and is $19.99 per shipment plus sales tax where applicable.
-The price per bottle, with shipping, ranges from $10.75 to $14.17 depending on how you configure your membership.
+The price per bottle, with shipping, is $14.17.

 Shipments are sent quarterly.